luord/luord.github.io/content/Software/genetic.md

 existing population or if it's the result of mutation from the crossover of two parents.
 [^type]: You might have noticed that an "Individual" is represented only by generic type arguments.
 This is on purpose: the algorithm doesn't need to care what an individual _is_.
-[^collection]: You might have noticed that in the type annotation, I used `Collection` instead of `Population` (which is itself a collection).
-That's because the tournament could be done over any group of individuals, it doesn't have to be a population specifically, and we gotta be "liberal in what we accept".
+[^collection]: In the type annotation, I used `Collection` instead of `Population` (which is itself a collection) because the tournament could be done over any group of individuals; it doesn't have to be a population specifically, and we gotta be "liberal in what we accept".
 [^mate]: _How_ it finds it is an implementation detail, hopefully one that excludes its parents.
 [^jokes]: Since, as we all know, "code is for what, tests are for why, and comments are for jokes".